microsoft/ComplianceCxE/docs/playbooks/service-side-auto-labeling.md

     <figcaption>Figure 2: How MIP functionalities work together</figcaption>
 </figure>

 Identifying and classifying sensitive items that are under your organization's control is the first step in the Information Protection discipline.
 Foundational to Microsoft are its classification capabilities—from out-of-the-box sensitive information types to machine learning trainable classifiers to automatically finding and classifying sensitive content at scale.
 Sensitive Information Types are pattern-based classifiers which detect sensitive information like social security, credit card or bank account numbers within a tenant, and help customers to identify, evaluate, and protect their data.
 Data Classification Service and specifically Sensitive Information Types allow customers to define and identify what information is considered sensitive in their environments.
-They are utilized by various Microsoft 365 Compliance related features including, but not limited to: Data Loss Prevention, Communication Compliance, Insider Risk Management, Auto-Labeling, Retention, and Sensitivity Labels.
+Once you identify what sensitive content is important to you, you can leverage this data classification across your Microsoft 365 Compliance features including, but not limited to: Data Loss Prevention, Communication Compliance, Insider Risk Management, Auto-Labeling, Retention, and Sensitivity Labels.

 We announced several key enhancements to the intelligence and built-in capabilities of MIP across Microsoft 365 applications and services.
 These capabilities help organizations reduce the number of false positives as they accurately classify ever-increasing amounts of data.
 These capabilities also increase the coverage of classified data as they go across Microsoft 365 services and workloads.